 This post may contain affiliate links.
 Please see our disclosure policy.

-This old fashioned sour cream pound cake recipe is a recipe that has been passed down to me from my great aunt and has been captivating tastebuds for years!
+This ultra moist sour cream pound cake recipe is a recipe that has been passed down from my great aunt and has been captivating tastebuds for years!
+It’s rich, soft, and slightly dense with that classic old-fashioned pound cake texture.
 The subtle tanginess of the sour cream perfectly balances the buttery sweetness of the cake, making every bite creamy and moist.
+It’s one of the best pound cakes you’ll ever make!

 For more pound cake recipes, try my Cream Cheese Pound Cake, Sock it to Me Cake and Mile High Pound Cake